AlexKhomich/WoffDecoderLib/README.md

 ## Description
 Woff decoder library to convert WOFF file to SFNT.
 Of course you can use this library only with rust but project also includes 'C/C++' header file with wrapper functions to call code from Rust library.
-You can find example project here: https://github.com/AlexKhomich/decoder_wrapper_test
+You can find example project here: https://github.com/AlexKhomich/decoder_wrapper_test.
+Also a rust example, on how to use the library, was added to the project to the 'src/main.rs' file.

 ## Build android libs
 Set android home and NDK home as env variables: